 Late Winter On A Herdwick Sheep Farm

 During this time the ewes are becoming heavier in lamb and their need for nutrition grows.
-They need hay and—in the final weeks—some supplementary feeding (either from feed blocks or concentrated feed).
+They need hay and in the final weeks, some supplementary feeding.

 Different kinds of weather have different effects on the ewes.
-The worst kind is deep snow that freezes, either trapping the ewes beneath drifts or forming a hard layer that stops them getting anything to eat.
-Some of the oldest farmers talk of Herdwicks surviving for weeks in snow drifts in extreme winters, and more of them surviving than any other breed.
-They've been known to eat their own fleeces to survive.
-But persistent wet weather can also affects the ewes badly.
+The worst kind is deep snow that freezes, either trapping the ewes beneath drifts or forming a hard layer that stops them from getting anything to eat.
+Some of the oldest farmers talk of Herdwicks surviving for weeks in snow drifts during extreme winters, and more of them surviving than any other breed.
+They’ve been known to eat their own fleeces to survive.

-By March farmers have to be vigilant for any issues with the pregnant ewes; they scan (ultrascan) in January so they know which ewes have single lambs in them (these ewes can, by and large, look after themselves with some hay), and which have twins or triplets in them.
-Ewes with twins or triplets need more help as they are at risk of twin lamb disease (Pregnancy Toxaemia): this is a metabolic condition where the sheep’s energy levels are not being met, leading to nutritional deficiencies and, if untreated, death.
+By March farmers have to be vigilant for any issues with the pregnant ewes; they scan (ultrascan) in January so they know which ewes have single and which have twins or triplets.
+Ewes with twins or triplets need more help as they are at risk of complications.

 Scanning is a blur of activity as the person scanning gets paid by the sheep, so you have to be organised.
 They glare at a fuzzy grey screen, with one hand under the ewe’s belly, shout “single”, “twin”, or “triplet”, and a mark is quickly sprayed on the sheep’s back.

-Lower hill ewes average about a lamb and a half each; any more and there can be too many problems.
+Lower hill ewes average about a lamb and a half each.
 A young hill ewe can manage fine with one lamb but two can be problematic on marginal land.
-Ideally you don’t want triplets as it inevitably means little lambs that are at high risk of suffering from bad weather or needing to be taken off the mother at birth so she can have enough milk to rear the remaining ones.
+Ideally, you don’t want triplets as it inevitably means little lambs that are at high risk of suffering from bad weather or needing to be taken off the mother at birth so she can have enough milk to rear the remaining ones.

 Farmers try to manage the land so that some fields can freshen up with spring grass for the ewes and lambs in early April.
-They look nervously at the pile of ‘big bales’ of hay, because the heap shrinks rapidly through the cold weeks and starts to look like it will run out.
+They look nervously at the pile of big bales of hay, because the heap shrinks rapidly through the cold weeks.
 Most years it lasts into April with a little bit left, then the grass finally starts to grow and you curse having any left at all.

 There is no better smell on a cold winter’s day than some good meadow hay: you can smell the summer in it.
 It’s a reminder of how critical the meadows in the valley bottoms are to farms.